SmartMixed: A Two-Phase Training Strategy for Adaptive Activation Function Learning in Neural Networks: Experiments

-The objective of our architectural evaluation is not to find the best architecture that achieves the highest accuracy on the MNIST dataset, but rather to investigate two specific research questions: First, how does network topology, specifically the interplay between depth (number of layers) and width (neurons per layer), influence the activation function selection patterns learned by SmartMixed?
-Second, how does SmartMixed's adaptive approach compare against traditional fixed activation function strategies across diverse architectural configurations?
+It is worth mentioning again that the objective of our architectural evaluation is not to find the best architecture that achieves the highest accuracy on the MNIST dataset, but rather to investigate how does SmartMixed's adaptive approach compare against traditional fixed activation function strategies across diverse architectural configurations.

-To address these questions systematically, we conducted experiments on 18 distinct architectures spanning a comprehensive range of network topologies: from shallow 3-layer networks to deep 14-layer architectures, with widths varying from 16 to 768 neurons per layer.
-For each architecture, we trained seven separate models, six using fixed activation functions (ReLU, Sigmoid, Tanh, Leaky ReLU, ELU, SELU) and one using our proposed SmartMixed approach, and ranked their performance based on test accuracy.
+To answer this question, as we mentioned earlier, we conduct experiments on 18 distinct architectures, as shown in \autoref{tab:architecture_rankings}.
+For each architecture, we train seven separate models: six using fixed activation functions (ReLU, Sigmoid, Tanh, Leaky ReLU, ELU, SELU) and one using our proposed SmartMixed approach.
+The models are then ranked based on their test accuracy.

-Table~\ref{tab:architecture_rankings} presents the neural network architectures used in our experiments along with the top three approaches that achieved the highest accuracy on the test set.

-Analysis of the activation function selections made by SmartMixed neurons across different layers and architectures reveals consistent patterns that align with our previous observations.
-Specifically, the distribution of selected activation functions confirms the layer-wise preferences identified in the previous subsection: deeper layers consistently favor ELU and SELU activation functions over alternatives such as ReLU, Sigmoid, and Tanh.
-This consistency across diverse architectural configurations demonstrates the robustness of the learned activation preferences and confirms the generalizability of these findings.

-The results also reveal that SmartMixed demonstrates competitive performance by consistently appearing in the top 3 rankings across the majority of tested architectures.
-Notably, the performance differences between most activation functions are relatively small.
-However, Sigmoid consistently shows significantly lower performance, particularly in deeper architectures.
+The results shown in \autoref{tab:architecture_rankings} reveal that SmartMixed demonstrates competitive performance, consistently appearing in the top three rankings across the majority of tested architectures.
+Notably, the performance differences among most activation functions are relatively small.
+However, Sigmoid consistently exhibits significantly lower performance, particularly in deeper architectures.

-Figure~\ref{fig:mrr_chart} presents the Mean Reciprocal Rank (MRR) analysis, which provides a comprehensive measure of each activation function's average performance across all architectures.
-MRR is calculated as:
+\autoref{fig:mrr_chart} presents the Mean Reciprocal Rank (MRR) analysis, which provides a comprehensive measure of the average performance of each activation function across all architectures.
+The MRR is calculated as: